Are you sure your company does not overlook the business value of UX design?

 Make UX design a core component of the concept and development processes from the start.
 Assign or hire UX designers to focus on the way users interact with the product in minute detail.

 Research is pivotal.
 Talk to your target demographics, and gather valuable feedback on their previous experiences with similar products.
 Try to pinpoint as many potential obstacles as possible and build these into the UX design framework.
+One of the most potent ways to test what your customers think of your product is usability testing.

 Effective UX design can increase revenue